The Real Cost of Selling a House in Florida (2026 Breakdown)

 What are documentary stamps?

-Florida's transfer tax: $0.70 per $100 of sale price ($0.60 in Miami-Dade).
-On a $350K home, that's $2,450.
+Florida's transfer tax is usually $0.70 per $100 of sale price outside Miami-Dade.
+On a $350K home, that is $2,450.

 Do I pay capital gains tax?

-Can I sell with zero fees?
+Can I sell with seller costs stated in writing?

 Want to Know Exactly What You'll Net?